 Museum of Modern Art

-MoMA reopened on August 27; admission will be free through September 27.
+MoMA reopened on August 27.
 Hours are 10:30am–9:00pm every day, with Mondays reserved for members and their guests.
 Timed tickets are available online only.
 MoMA PS1 will follow the same opening and free-admission dates, but hours will be 12-6pm Thursday through Monday.

 Whitney Museum of American Art

-The Whitney reopened on September 3; admission will be pay-what-you-wish through September 28.
+The Whitney reopened on September 3.
 Hours are Monday and Thursday from 11:30 am–6 pm, Friday from 1:30 pm–9 pm, and Saturday and Sunday from 1 pm–6 pm.
 Extended member hours are Monday and Thursday from 6 pm–7 pm and Saturday and Sunday from 10:30 am–1 pm.
 All visitors will have their temperatures taken upon arrival.

 American Museum of Natural History

-The museum reopened to members on September 2 and will reopen to the public on September 9.
-Hours will be 10 a.m. to 5:30 p.m.
+The museum reopened on September 9.
+Hours are 10 a.m. to 5:30 p.m.
 Wednesday through Sunday.
 AMNH will use a timed-entry reservation system to restrict attendance, and tickets must be purchased in advance.
 Some halls and exhibits will be unavailable during this phase of reopening.

 Museum of the City of New York